tmansou1/megr2157-portfolio/docs/assignments/A02/index.md

 ## Objective

--Design a lightweight planar truss using A500 steel or an alternative material.\
+-Design a lightweight planar truss using A500 steel or an alternative material.(A36 steel)\
 -Create free body diagrams (FBDs) for joints and critical pins.\
 -Calculate the required cross-sectional area of truss elements with a safety factor.\
 -Determine pin sizes based on shear forces with a safety factor.\